paht2005/IE403.Q11_Hate-Speech-Detection-and-Highlighting-for-Vietnamese-Project/README.md

 >
 > The project focuses on **Explainable AI (XAI)** by utilizing **Large Language Models (LLMs)** and **Chain-of-Thought (CoT)** prompting to not only classify hate speech but also extract rationales and implied statements.
 We leverage the **Qwen2.5-3B** model fine-tuned with **QLoRA** to achieve state-of-the-art performance.
 >
-> Full Project is available on OneDrive: https://github.com/paht2005/IE403.Q11_Hate-Speech-Detection-and-Highlighting-for-Vietnamese-Project
+> Full project is available on OneDrive: https://nklod-my.sharepoint.com/:f:/g/personal/phatxinhchao_nklod_onmicrosoft_com/IgAYGfiHj2ZsTpr2aebNbSfrAVG0YJ0LkziTmToc1uIn1oY?e=nnp26c

 <p align="center">